ShinonomeNoAlice/surreal-compose/README.md

 - Basic `prometheus.yml` for PD and TiKV provided.
     - Blank `*.rules.yml` for convenience.
 - Blank Grafana config files and directories (`grafana.ini`, `provisions/*`) provided to make Grafana shut up in the logs.
+- Optional bootstrapping script.
+    - Grab the latest Prometheus rules for TiKV and PD from upstream.
+    - Grab the latest Grafana dashboards from upstream.

 ## Grafana dashboards
 - Sample dashboards for TiKV can be found [here](https://github.com/tikv/tikv/tree/master/metrics/grafana).